January 17, 2025 3:16 am

 On a Nile River cruise, the tipping process is more centralized to ensure fairness.
 Around 60 people work on a typical cruise ship, but you might only see 5 to 9 crew members in customer-facing roles.
 Given this, it’s unfair to tip only the visible staff while overlooking those who work behind the scenes.

-To address this, all tips from guests must be given at the end of the trip, rather than tipping individuals during the voyage.
+To address this, guests must give all tips at the end of the trip, rather than tipping individuals during the trip.
 Here’s how to do it:

 1. Place tips in an envelope: Write the total amount on the back of the envelope.